 We did it!
 We got through Hurricane Irene!
 I hope my checklists for preparation came in handy.
 Jay didn’t have to work after all (most sporting events were canceled because of Irene) so we got to wait out the storm together!
 Some trees were down in our Lower East Side neighborhood but nothing major.
 Our car survived in our garage even though it was in a flood zone.
 The subway system will be coming back to life slowly Monday morning so getting to work will be a task but hopefully not impossible.

 Living in an apartment proved to be pretty painless during a hurricane.
 I had my flashlight and my Pinot Grigio — what more does a city girl need?
 But if you live in the outer boroughs or in a house – I’m sorry because your headaches aren’t caused by too much wine.

 Angie Hicks, founder of the consumer-rating site Angie’s List, gave me these tips to assess the damage and how to hire a contractor to fix down fences, ripped shingles and other repairs your home might need:

 1. Get to Safety – First things first, get yourself and your family to safety.
 You can assess the damage later — if your roof starts to give way, get out of the house.
-If the roof is damaged in any way, contact a company like WDR Metal Roofing Austin and try and sort a new roof as soon as possible.

 2. Call Your Insurance Company – Store the agent’s number in your cell phone so if you can’t get to your documents, you can at least get to the agent.